Sauluslo/holberton-system_engineering-devops/0x00-shell_basics/README.md

-I'm now a Holberton Student, this is a repository the shell basic, my second project
+DDDFI'm now a Holberton Student, this is a repository the shell basic, my second project